huyingjie/notebook/source/neuroscience/depression.md

 ## symptom of depression

-* feel numb, like an emptiness where emotion should be.
+* Feel numb, like an emptiness where emotion should be.
 * Hopeless and helpless.
 * Things that used to be enjoyable aren’t fun anymore: food, friends, hobbies.
 Energy plummets.
 * Everything feels difficult, and it’s hard to explain why, because it shouldn’t be.